-Three-bit instructions are serially loaded into the instruction register.
+Three-bit instructions can be serially loaded into the instruction register.
 This register is loaded when it is placed between the TDI and TDO pins, as shown in TAP Controller Block Diagram on page 15.
-Upon power-up, the instruction register is loaded with the IDCODE instruction.
+Upon power up, the instruction register is loaded with the IDCODE instruction.
 It is also loaded with the IDCODE instruction if the controller is placed in a reset state, as described in the previous section.

-When the TAP controller is in the Capture-IR state, the two least significant bits are loaded with a binary "01" pattern to allow for fault isolation of the board level serial test path.
+When the TAP controller is in the Capture-IR state, the two least significant bits are loaded with a binary '01' pattern to enable fault isolation of the board level serial test path.